blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Winged boots
 When wearing these boots, you may expend a stamina die to gain a flying speed of 60ft until the start of your next turn.

-### Boots of Elven Kind
+### Boots of Fey Kind
-When wearing these boots, your footsteps make no sound, and you have advantage on stealth checks relying on moving silently.
+When wearing these boots, your footsteps make no sound, and you have advantage on checks for sneaking.

 ### Spring boots
-When wearing these boots, you may expend a stamina die to jump up to 30ft as a long jump or high jump.
+When wearing these boots, you may jump up to 30ft as a long jump or high jump.

 ### Knife boots
 When you tap these boots together, a spring-loaded knife extends from the toe.
 The knife boot uses strength and deals 1d4+STR piercing damage.